Last Updated on January 10, 2021 by Nazmin Sarker

 Tuna is a great source of omega 3 fatty acids, a healthy type of fat that our body needs.
 These essential fatty acids are important for brain function, growth, and development.

 Omega 3 fatty acids in children reduce the risk of many serious health problems.
 It was observed that toddlers who do not get enough omega 3 are more prone to vision or nervous system problems later in their lives.

 There were some concerns about the consumption of Tuna regarding its mercury content.
 As is true with any food, eating in moderation is the solution.
 Toddlers can eat one or two servings per week of canned tuna swathes.

 Healthy meals for toddlers may include tuna sandwich with mayo little weak, and a piece of lettuce served on a slice of bread.
 Tuna can be served on crispy crackers.

-Tuna is a large marine fish that is a staple food in the American diet.
+Tuna stuffed tomatoes are a large marine fish that is a staple food in the American diet.
 It can be eaten as grilled, fried, steak or boiled, or made into sandwiches, wraps, or salads.
 Apart from its versatility in the kitchen, it provides high-quality proteins and essential macro-nutrient.

 The protein from tuna is a source of amino acids vital for cell generation.

 Any tuna type provides a considerable protein source, although the content of the specific protein varies somewhat depending on the tuna species consumed.
 Tuna has three main species that are taken as fresh meat; skip-jack, blue-fin, and yellow-fin tuna.

 A 100 gram serving of skip-jack contains 22 grams protein, while an equivalent serving of blue-fin or yellow-fin contains 23.3 grams and 24.4 grams respectively.